CSC-3380-Fall-2024/Team-3/README.md

 exploration\
 combat

-* Objective:
+* Objective :

 The goal of the game is to survive as long as possible while killing enemies that spawn more and more over time.\

-*Informations and controls:
+*Informations and controls :

 The player is spawned in the center of the map.\
 The game has a pause menu when pressing ESC.\